lsrur/codeblade/README.md

 - CodeBlade let you write your own templates in pure Blade!
 Yes, the power of Laravel Blade generating Laravel components such as models, controllers, views, seeders, factories, form requests... but also Vue, React, Livewire, html or any source code you need, just write the template with the Blade syntax you already know.

+> Code Blade is at an early stage, please tell me about your experience installing and getting started with it.

 ## Table of Contents
 1. [Requirements](#requirements)